 While you’re at it, be sure to utilize their search function which allows site visitors to pinpoint where they would like to find their pumpkins closest to them.
 Users are able to search local farms, farmers markets, along with their other favorite farm grown produce.

-I don’t always pick up my pumpkins from the same farm or patch every year.
-Visiting other farms and patches creates more of an adventure for me, along with seeing another part of the state to experience the lovely fall weather.
+I don’t always pick up my pumpkins from the same farm or patch every year – visiting other farms and patches creates more of an adventure for me, along with seeing another part of the state and experience the always-stunning autumn colors.